codecrafters-io/build-your-own-redis/stage_descriptions/auth-07-hz3.md

 - The password hash should be stored as a lowercase hexadecimal string.

 - A user can have multiple passwords.
 The `passwords` field should be an array of hashes.
-However, we will only deal  with one password per user.
+However, the tester will only use one password per user.